Jason-fos/gloves-off-boxing-quiz/README.md

 ![quiz question progress](/docs/features/quiz-progress.png)

 ### Game Over Or Win Display
-- Provides the user with a personalised game over message using the submitted username.
+- Provides the user with a game over message using the submitted username.
--  Provides the user with a personalised win message showing their final score using the submitted username.
+-  Provides the user with a win message showing their username and final score.
 - User stories covered: 4, 10

 ![game over or win display](/docs/features/win-display-finalscore.png)